I Feel Like I Am Not Good Enough for my Boyfriend/Girlfriend

-But the bigger issue is you not feeling “good enough” for him.
-No matter what he tells you, you just won’t believe you bring as much to the relationship as he does.
-What would make you feel “good enough” for him?
-Whatever it is, you still would not be able to meet those standards.
+But the bigger issue is you not feeling good enough for him.
+Likely, no matter what he tells you, you will continue to think that he brings so much more to the relationship than you do.
+So let me ask you, is there anything that would make you feel good enough for him?
+I desire that you will start seeing yourself as worthy.
 God has made each of us as incredibly unique individuals.
+If God, the creator of the universes sees you as worthy and desires a relationship with you, you should see yourself as at least equal to your boyfriend and worthy of his love.
 You have just as many wonderful qualities as your boyfriend, even if you’re not aware of them right now.

-It’s important for you to accept the love your boyfriend is giving you, and not just write it off because you don’t feel worthy.
-If you continue to talk about not feeling good enough, there’s a good chance he’s going to become discouraged because your relationship seems to be so negative, and move on to someone else.
-Stop focusing on just your weaknesses, and only his strengths.
-Seeing each other in a more realistic light, with both strengths and weaknesses, will help your relationship to be more balanced and healthy.
+It’s important for you to accept the love your boyfriend/girlfriend is giving you, and not just write it off because you don’t feel you deserve it.
+If you continue to talk about not feeling good enough, there’s a good chance your bf/gf is going to become discouraged because your relationship seems to be so negative, and move on to someone else.
+Stop focusing on your weaknesses and only his/her strengths.
+Start seeing both yourself and him or her in a more realistic light, with both strengths and weaknesses.
+This will help your relationship to be more balanced and healthy.

-So stop worrying about your imperfections, and concentrate on loving him.
+So stop worrying about your imperfections, and concentrate on loving your bf/gf.
 When we really love others, we end up feeling a whole lot better about ourselves.

-DAWSON: The short answer to your question is no. Most people don’t do things like breaking-up with someone for no reason at all.
-Most girls don’t say, “Oh, it’s Tuesday, I think I’ll break up with my boyfriend today.”
-It’s usually a series of either events, conversations with friends, or private feelings that lead to someone breaking-up with you.
+DAWSON: The short answer to your question is no. Most people don’t do things like breaking up with someone for no reason at all.
+Girls don’t usually say, “Oh, it’s Tuesday, I think I’ll break up with my boyfriend today.”
+It’s usually a series of either events, conversations with friends, or private feelings that lead to someone breaking up with you.

 Often, when a break-up happens out of the blue, it’s because there’s someone else who has entered the picture.
 Or maybe her friends are putting pressure on her to end the relationship.
-In many cases, you will never know the real reason.
-She’s probably not telling you her reasons, either to protect herself, or protect you from getting mad or hurt.
+Sometimes you will never know the real reason.
+She’s probably not telling you her reasons, either to protect herself or protect you from getting mad or hurt.